Terradue/doc-developer-sandbox/source/reference/man/py_functions/started.rst

 ..
 NOTE::

-   For this point, we are working to enable the usage at Runtime of the #!/usr/bin/env python shebang.
+   We are working on enabling the usage of the classical #!/usr/bin/env Python shebang.